gitandy/DragonLog/README.md

 * Excel file
 * CSV format (UTF-8 encoding)

-If you backup your log regularly at HamQTH use zipped ADI format for your whole logbook.
+If you back up your log regularly at HamQTH use zipped ADI format for your whole logbook.

 ADIF ADX is the best choice for creating a backup for your own storage.
-The data can completly be restored from this format.
+The data can completely be restored from this format.

 ### ADIF format export
 ADX should be preferred over ADI as UTF-8 is supported.
-Unfortunatly most services do not support ADX.
+Unfortunately most services do not support ADX.
 For ADX fields where UTF-8 is supported (*_INTL fields) additionally the ASCII counterpart is exported.

 For ADX ASCII only fields (all ADI fields) all german umlauts and ligatures are converted